 The company was on the brink of another bankruptcy.
 Just six years before, the business had become a publicly-traded company that entered the market at $17 per share.
 While Popeyes seemed to increase in profitability around the spring of 2002, the franchise began a steady descent that same summer.
 By the time Bachelder took over, stocks had fallen to more than three dollars below Popeyes’ initial public offering price.
 Yet, under her leadership, the restaurant chain persevered, reversed its downward trajectory, and steadily rose in profitability within a few short years.

-So, what is this “secret tool” that helped Bachelder turn the company into the thriving enterprise it is now?
+So, what is this “secret tool” that helped the former CEO of Popeyes turn the company into the thriving enterprise it is now?
 The secret is there is no secret.
 She openly shares in interviews and Dare to Serve that shifting one’s leadership behavior and way of thinking can help ailing companies pivot toward success.
 The key is practicing servant leadership.

 Read the case study below to find out how Bachelder put servant leadership into action and transformed the future of Popeyes.